QEII Nuclear Medicine

 Bone Mineral Density (BMD) and fracture risk assessment are major facets of our clinical and educational programs.
 Dalhousie Nuclear Medicine physicians are engaged in these pursuits at the national level with Osteoporosis Canada, the Canadian Association of Radiologists, and the Canadian Panel of the International Society of Clinical Densitometry.

 Nuclear Medicine is a separate specialty of the Royal College of Physicians and Surgeons of Canada (RCPSC).
-At Dalhousie we offer a sought-after 6-year combined residency in Nuclear Medicine and Diagnostic Radiology, leading to RCPSC certification in both specialties.
-(Krista: should we have a link to the Nuc Med residency website? https://medicine.dal.ca/departments/department-sites/radiology/programs/residency/Nuclear_Medicine.html
+At Dalhousie we offer a sought-after six-year combined Nuclear Medicine and Diagnostic Radiology Residency, leading to RCPSC certification in both specialties.

-Dr. Ash Wily is the Residency Program Director.
-There are currently 5 residents in our program.
-Medical Students are welcome through the department’s electives program.
+Dr. E. Ashley Wiley is the Residency Program Director.
+There are currently five residents in our program.
 We are also the main clinical site for the training of Nuclear Medicine technologists through the Faculty of Health Professions.

 Dalhousie Nuclear Medicine has a strong tradition of research.
 Our physicians have been Dalhousie Research Directors and have received local and national research awards.
 In addition to investigator-driven research, we participate in industry-sponsored research including novel PET radiotracers and radioisotope therapies.

-- State-of-the-art digital PET-CT scanner (GE Discovery MI 25)• 3 SPECT-CT cameras
+- State-of-the-art digital PET-CT scanner (GE Discovery MI 25)

 - 3 additional gamma cameras